Vince-5/Smart-Traffic-System/README.md

 We use SUMO (Simulator for Urban MObility) software to simulate the traffic lights in real time.
 SUMO is employed for simulation purposes, providing a realistic environment to test and optimize traffic signal strategies in our model.

-Here are examples of some of the maps used to train the model.
+soon updating examples of some of the maps used to train the model.